 After getting used to the DAQ then switch to the Laboratory Projects, starting on p.
 251, of the book.
 "Analog Electronics with LabVIEW" (for P1.1 choose two resistors and connect the circuit of p.
-252 to the DAQ board; be sure the resistors are large enough that the rated current will not be exceeded).
+252 to the DAQ board; be sure the resistors are large enough that the rated current will not be exceeded) [as this is out of print there are copies in the lab]...